Silverstein (band): Redux: The First Ten Years and LIVE: When Broken 15 Easily Fixed (2018–2019)

 In late 2018, Silverstein embarked on the When Broken 15 Easily Fixed Tour, a tour celebrating the 15th anniversary of the band's debut album When Broken Is Easily Fixed by playing the album in its entirety plus a set of greatest hits.
-The tour would run throughout the US & Canada from November 9, 2018, to January 31, 2019, with support from Hawthorne Heights, As Cities Burn, and Capstan.
+The tour would run throughout the US and Canada from November 9, 2018, to January 31, 2019, with support from Hawthorne Heights, As Cities Burn, and Capstan.

 On February 18, 2019, Silverstein announced a retrospective album titled, Redux: The First Ten Years, which features newly recorded versions of selected songs from their first four studio albums.
 It was released on April 12, 2019.
 On November 11, 2019, Silverstein announced a live album, LIVE: When Broken 15 Easily Fixed, which features live versions of all ten tracks from the band's debut album When Broken Is Easily Fixed recorded throughout the band's When Broken 15 Easily Fixed Tour.
 This marks the second self-released full-length album from Silverstein in 2019, after Redux: The First Ten Years.
 It was released on November 29, 2019.